 Employers expect students, unlike more experienced applicants, to have volunteered in order to learn the ropes of the workplace.
 Because paid experience and volunteer work both offer students key opportunities for growth, feel free to put them in the same section on your resume when applying to your first job after college.
 Just make sure to be up-front about the nature of each job if asked.

 Writing that you were a “volunteer” on your resume might be accurate, but it leaves employers wondering how your volunteer work experience applies to their workplace.
 Think of a title that represents the kind of volunteer work you did on the job.

 Were you helping to file records or organize a new task force?
 Try “clerical assistant” or “project manager.”
 If you need help or are unsure about possible titles for your resume, ask your volunteer work supervisor to help you clarify your responsibilities.

-The volunteer work on your resume should show employers what important skills you learned.
-As with any job on your resume, the best way to describe volunteer work is to relate it to the job you are applying to.
+The volunteer work on your resume should show employers the important skills you learned.
+As with any job on your resume, the best way to describe volunteer work is to relate it to the job to which you are applying.

 List two or three responsibilities of your volunteer jobs that demonstrate a knowledge of skills you can bring to your new workplace.
 If it’s clear that your experience helped foster some valuable abilities you will need as an employee, your volunteer work can be a key part of your resume.